Terms and Conditions of Enrolment

 2.2.4 Where a Course is cancelled in circumstances which fall outside those mentioned above in clause 2.2.3 and no suitable alternative course is offered pursuant to clause 2.2.3, the College will refund to the Student or the Sponsor as appropriate such proportion of the Fees paid as the College deems reasonable.
 For the avoidance of doubt, no refund will be payable in respect to the Ancillary Course Costs.

-2.2.5 Fees and/or the Ancillary Course Costs will not be refunded where a Student is excluded and/or suspended from the College: as a consequence of the Student’s unreasonable behaviour; and/or as a consequence of the Student failing to comply with these terms and conditions; and/or for any other reason.
+2.2.5 Fees and/or the Ancillary Course Costs will not be refunded where a Student is excluded and/or suspended from the College: as a consequence of the Student’s unreasonable behaviour; and/or as a consequence of the Student failing to comply with this Agreement.

 2.3.1 In any instance where the College makes a refund as described in clause 2.2 above, the College shall be released from any responsibility to the Student or Sponsor for failure to provide or complete the provision of a Course, and from any related costs, damages, losses or expenses or demands which may arise either directly or indirectly.